 Turns out, the time was more than adequate, but the boat was also only about half full.
 We waited in the upstairs terminal until it was time to board.
 Seating on the boat is also not assigned, which is another reason you should arrive on time.
 If you get motion sickness easily, try finding a window seat or a seat up front.

 You can stow smaller bags near your seat.
 If you have larger luggage, staff will take your bags and store them for the ride.
 You will need to wait to grab them upon leaving the boat.
 We settled into our seats.
-There are some snacks and even liquor for sale on the boat; however, we imagine it is a little overpriced.
+There are some snacks and even liquor for sale on the boat.

 After the slow ride, we docked in Colonia Del Sacramento.
-Our first destination was Montevideo, so we caught the immediate connecting bus organized for us in the Colonia Express package.
+Our first destination was Montevideo, so we caught the immediate connecting bus already organized in the Colonia Express trip package.
 If you desire to explore Colonia a bit before heading elsewhere, you can always book a separate bus at a later time.

 Day Trip Considerations

 We truly enjoyed spending a couple weeks in Uruguay, but many choose to make a day trip from Buenos Aires.
-While both main ferry companies offer direct trips to both Montevideo and Colonia, we recommend going to Colonia if you only have a day.
+While both main ferry companies offer direct trips to Montevideo, Colonia, and some other spots, we recommend going to Colonia if you only have a day.

-Colonia is closer, ensuring that you have more time to spend the day there.
-This town is smaller and more peaceful than Montevideo, but there are still plenty of small shops, tasty restaurants, quaint streets, quiet beaches, and more to make for a laid back day in Uruguay.
+Colonia is closer, ensuring that you have more time to spend exploring there.
+This town is smaller and more peaceful than Montevideo, but there are still plenty of small shops, tasty restaurants, quaint streets, quiet beaches, and more for a laid back day in Uruguay.

 As a bigger city, Montevideo offers more of a bustling scene.
 It’s a little more important to plan ahead if you want to visit here because the city is more sprawling and there are more museums and other options for things to do.
 If you do choose to visit Montevideo for just a day, you will be spending more of your day travelling than if you visit Colonia.